Why is it important

 B.Grimm Power has strengthened its occupational health and safety management practices to align with international standards, achieving certification for the Occupational Health and Safety Management System (ISO 45001:2018) across all combined cycle co-generation power plants.
 Additionally, all power plants have been certified for Environmental Management System (ISO 14001:2015) and Business Continuity Management System (ISO 22301:2019).
 We regularly conduct risk assessments, monitoring, and performance reviews related to occupational health, safety, and environmental conditions.
 Furthermore, we actively promote safety activities and communicate relevant policies to employees and stakeholders through the following topics.

-Conduct Hazard Identification, Risk Assessment, and Job Safety Analysis for Employees and Contractors
+Hazard Identification, Risk Assessment, and Job Safety Analysis or Employees and Contractors

 Before commencing any activity, a thorough risk assessment is conducted to evaluate the likelihood and potential impacts.
 Comprehensive control and preventive measures are established in alignment with the Hierarchy of Controls principle, to ensure that all activities are carried out safely and in accordance with plans and objectives.
 Supervisors or higher-levels personnel are responsible for conducting risk assessments by evaluating both the likelihood and impact, and categorising the risks into 5 levels: Very High, High, Medium, Low, and Very Low.
 If a High Risk is identified, stakeholders must establish appropriate control measures or safe work procedures to reduce the risk to a low level before operations commence.
 Safety measures should follow a structured approach, beginning with Hazard Elimination, followed by Material or Process Substitution, Isolation of Processes or Machinery from Worker, Engineering Controls, and Administrative Controls.
 Examples of Administrative Controls includes job-specific safety training, health checks before entering the hazardous areas, such as confined spaces, and safety briefings prior to work commencement.
 Additionally, appropriate Personal Protective Equipment (PPE) must be worn at all times during operations.

 The risk assessment is a mandatory step for obtaining work permits within power plant areas.
-Furthermore, if job hazards or unsafe conditions are identified, employees are required to report them to the OSH&E Committee of the respective power plant, to ensure that appropriate corrective and improvements actions are implemented to maintain a safe working environment.
+Furthermore, if job hazards or unsafe conditions are identified, employees are required to report them to their supervisors or occupational safety officers, who will escalate the matter to the OSH&E Committee of the respective power plant for consideration, and for the approval and implementation of appropriate corrective actions to ensure safety.

 Worker Supervision and Work Environment Control